 TAS provided a stable environment for engineers to develop, test and deploy applications.
 It offered integrations with logging, monitoring, scaling and service catalog features for applications.
 And it provided a consistent cloud environment across public and private cloud environments.

 For the CI/CD platform, WWT recommended Concourse to automate deployments due to its low learning curve and relative speed of deployment.
 Both Concourse and TAS enabled the energy provider to reuse its existing XML/XSLT data standards for services with minimal changes, reduce the impact on applications consuming the responses, and leave the smallest footprint possible on end users' applications.

 Through our strong partnership, WWT and VMware engineers worked together to deploy the new platforms and migrate applications from the legacy DataPower platform.

 The provider's DataPower platform hosted hundreds of business-critical services and acted on the XMLS/XSLT to transform XML documents for these services.
-The underlying premise is as simple as Newton's Cradle; each request that traversed through the gateways had to do so in a specific order, then traverse back up the stack once it reached the end gateway.
-Because each gateway had to act both independently as well as in a group, every service included a unique configuration file that specified instructions following a success or failure (see Figure 2).
+The underlying premise was as simple as Newton's Cradle: each request that traversed through the gateways had to do so in a specific order, then traverse back up the stack once it reached the end gateway.
+Because each gateway had to act both independently and in a group, every service included a unique configuration file that specified instructions following a success or failure (see Figure 2).

 The DataPower function library that acted on the request/response was rewritten in Java to support various pieces of business logic, where applicable.
 At the same time, an additional engineering team rewrote the XML transformations using Saxon.
 Because only minimal changes were made to the gateways, the team also revamped the configuration XML structure of the services.